-For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.
+For example, if a student completed 30% of the payment period or period of enrollment, the student earns 30% of the assistance he/she was originally scheduled to receive.
+Once the student has completed more than 60% of the payment period or period of enrollment, he/she earns all the assistance that was scheduled to be received for that period.